Enantioselective synthesis: Overview

 As such enantioselective synthesis is of great importance but it can also be difficult to achieve.
 Enantiomers possess identical enthalpies and entropies and hence should be produced in equal amounts by an undirected process – leading to a racemic mixture.
 Enantioselective synthesis can be achieved by using a chiral feature that favors the formation of one enantiomer over another through interactions at the transition state.
 This biasing is known as asymmetric induction and can involve chiral features in the substrate, reagent, catalyst, or environment and works by making the activation energy required to form one enantiomer lower than that of the opposing enantiomer.

 Enantioselectivity is usually determined by the relative rates of an enantiodifferentiating step—the point at which one reactant can become either of two enantiomeric products.
-The rate constant, k, for a reaction is function of the activation energy of the reaction, sometimes called the energy barrier, and is temperature-dependent.
+The rate constant, k, for a reaction is the function of the activation energy of the reaction, sometimes called the energy barrier, and is temperature-dependent.
 Using the Gibbs free energy of the energy barrier, ΔG*, means that the relative rates for opposing stereochemical outcomes at a given temperature, T, is:

 This temperature dependence means the rate difference, and therefore the enantioselectivity, is greater at lower temperatures.
 As a result, even small energy-barrier differences can lead to a noticeable effect.